eleda77/eleda77.github.io/docs/vocab_list.md

 **salubrious** - health-giving, healthy; (of a place) pleasant; not run-down

+**samite** - a rich silk fabric interwoven with gold and silver threads, used for dressmaking and decoration in the Middle Age

 **samizdat** - he clandestine copying and distribution of literature banned by the state, especially formerly in the communist countries of eastern Europe

 **sarsenet** - a fine, soft silk fabric, used as a lining material and in dressmaking